-Develop your passion for storytelling on our full-time Film and Television Production degree.
+Develop your passion for storytelling by studying a full-time Film and Television Production degree at ARU.
 Our students succeed in industry and frequently win awards.
 Choose to study for one semester, and get support to find placements and work experience.
 Get the experience, skills and connections for a range of careers in the film and television industry.

 Develop your skills in cinematography, editing, producing and directing in studio, on location and in multi-camera television studios.
 Learn from highly experienced filmmakers and teachers using our specialist facilities (see 'Where You'll Study' below for more information).
 You’ll also explore the theory and context of your craft with an emphasis on practice.

 Focusing on creative practice and storytelling, you’ll shoot on film and video, from high definition to 16mm film, and learn post-production skills in editing, sound and grading.

 We enjoy a close and rewarding relationship with the Cambridge Arts Picturehouse, where the best films by our students are screened publicly at the end of year and for our annual degree show.
 We also host a selection of our students' films on our Vimeo channel.

 Your work will be supported by award-winning lecturers and film and television professionals, whose work includes Emmy Award-winning documentaries for the BBC, Discovery, Channel 4, Channel 5, ITVS, BBC Radio 4 as well as promo, commercials and HUGO and BAFTA Award-winning drama.

 With their encouragement and support, you'll be able to enter your projects into competitions such as the Royal Television Society East Student Awards, in which our students have a growing tradition of success, including awards in 2019 for Best Drama, Best Editing, Best Production Design, Best Camera, Best Sound and Best Writing.